 - Two side-events during COP21, on December 8, 2015, at Le Bourget to further disseminate the outcomes of the conference and continue the discussions on methane: one in the blue zone, official negotiations area, jointly with the US State Dpt and ISWA, and the other in the Climate generations areas dedicated to civil society.

 > Conference on “Ecosystems, Economy and Society”

-To achieve its aim of capitalizing on and sharing experience and knowledge, since 2007 the institute has regularly published two pioneering scientific journals: SAPIENS
+JOURNALSTo achieve its aim of capitalizing on and sharing experience and knowledge, since 2007 the Institute has regularly published two pioneering journals: S.A.P.I.EN.S (Surveys And Perspectives Integrating ENvironment & Society) and FACTS Reports (to capitalize good practices, led by NGOs or entrepreneurs, for development or environmental protection).

 > Other examples